riccardoscalco/wiv/README.md

-**Wiv** is a web image viewer, you can view images local images in your browser.
+**Wiv** is a web image viewer.
+Display local images in your browser at https://wiv.vercel.app/.

 My TODO list: